top of page

 ABOUT

-Thank you to all British Columbians that participated in the IMPACT-AD British Columbia study.
-The BC study is closed to new enrollment.
+Thank you to all British Columbians that participated in IMPACT-AD.
+The BC study is closed to new enrolment and study findings have been published: medical utility paper and personal utility paper.

 PARTICIPANTS